GrahamHannington/bigas/README.md

     For example, `preset=earth` might display a background image of Earth without all that tedious messing around with the `background` parameter.

 -   Dynamically generated Open Graph preview images.
 This would involve moving Big As to a website hosting environment that supports server-side scripting.

+## Won't do

+Unless I change my mind:

+- An integrated query string editor.
+Instead, see [Editing the query string](#editing-the-query-string)

 ## History